TheBevyFlock/bevy_new_2d/README.md

 ## Run your game

-We recommend running your game with the [Bevy CLI](https://github.com/TheBevyFlock/bevy_cli).
+We recommend using the [Bevy CLI](https://github.com/TheBevyFlock/bevy_cli) to run your game.

 Running your game locally is very simple: